tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 ![](/images/strategy-only.png)

-There are two key things to draw from this chart - firstly the long-term work begins with strategic work, so if you want to get involved in a project early (a common request) you have to be thinking and working strategically.
+There are two key things to draw from this chart:

+The long-term work begins with strategic work, so if you want to get involved in a project early (a common request) you have to be thinking and working strategically.

 But importantly, if you only do strategy work the client isn't going to keep you around in months 3-12.
-No matter how lucrative that strategy work is, if you're not shifting your outputs to implementation/stewardship then there isn't enough work for either you or the client to justify sticking around.
+No matter how lucrative that strategy work is, if you're not shifting your outputs to implementation/stewardship then there isn't enough work for either you or the client to justify sticking around and so you end up with a short sprint of a project.

 Now, if you look at execution on it's own: